 The stack of communication technologies in the maritime industry is comprehensive.
-Technologies like LTE, VHF, AIS, Wi-Fi, etc. are commonly used on ship bridges.
-The IP-Protocol is a widespread network layer protocol and abstracts from data link and physical communication layers (in the OSI layer-model).
+Technologies like LTE, VHF, AIS, Wireless networks, etc. are commonly used on ship bridges.
+The IP-Protocol is a widespread network layer protocol and abstracts from data link and physical communication layers (in ISO's OSI reference model, see ISO/IEC 7498-1:1994).
 Different Technologies that are already used in maritime applications can provide the underlying layers of the IP-Protocol.
-Satellite communication, LTE or 802.11, for example, can be utilized for that.
-The abstraction from these low-level standards opens new possibilities for always available services without the need of specific implementations for several low-level communication channels.
+Satellite communication, 3GPP's LTE or IEEE 802.11, for example, can be utilized for that.
+The abstraction from these low-level standards opens new possibilities for always-available-services without the need of specific implementations for several low-level communication channels.

-Especially in the maritime industry IP Communication is opening opportunities for new business models, applying more standards and getting away from proprietary technologies.
-With the new developments in IP-providing services communication with an exhaustive availability (satellite) or with a very high bandwidth (LTE), a new set of maritime services is imaginable.
+Especially in the maritime industry IP communication is opening opportunities for new business models, applying more standards and getting away from proprietary technologies.
+With the new developments in IP-providing services communication with an exhaustive availability (satellite) or with a very high bandwidth (LTE), a new set of Maritime Services is imaginable.
 These services are implemented on top of the IP-Protocol and therefore do not need to deal with low-level communication issues.
 These services can be reached by Wi-Fi in port areas, LTE or cellular technologies in coastal areas or satellite communication at sea to make the most efficient way of communication possible respectively.
+Although the availability of IP based communication continuously increases, IP based communication is not always available to any service consumer.
+This should be kept in mind when designing IP based services.